imroc/req/README.md

 client.R().Get("https://api.github.com/users/imroc").MustString()
 ```

-Now you can see the request and response content that has been dumped :
+Now you can see the request and response content that has been dumped:

 ```txt
 :authority: api.github.com